team-chiru/guidelines/README.md

 ## Style Guide
 ### Javascript & Typescript
 The style guide is completely provided by the [standardJS style](https://standardjs.com/).
-It is strongly recommended to have both the StandardJS linter editor plugin and node command line linter installed.
+It is strongly recommended to have both the StandardJS linter editor plugin and the node command line linter installed.
 This style convention included the *typescript* style.

 The team-chiru's used package manager for js project is [Yarn](https://yarnpkg.com/en/docs/install) and all configuration **doesn't require any `--global` configurations**.